About the Order of the Arrow

 OA - abbreviation for the Order of the Arrow

 Lodge - the basic unit of the Order.
-There is at least one OA lodge that corresponds with each council in the BSA.
+There is at least one OA Lodge that corresponds with each council in the BSA.

-Ho-Nan-Ne-Ho-Ont - the name of our lodge.
+Ho-Nan-Ne-Ho-Ont - the name of our Lodge.
 Ho-Nan-Ne-Ho-Ont is a Seneca Name, and the English translation is “The Doorkeeper.”

-Section - a grouping of lodges, one of the subdivisions in the organizational structure of the Order.
+Section - a grouping of Lodges, one of the subdivisions in the organizational structure of the Order.

-Conclave - a once-yearly gathering of all of the lodges in the section.
+Conclave - a once-yearly gathering of all of the Lodges in the section.

-Fellowship - a gathering of the members of a lodge, generally a weekend event used to enhance the experience of the Order for Arrowmen.
+Fellowship - a gathering of the members of a Lodge, generally a weekend event used to enhance the experience of the Order for Arrowmen.

-Ordeal - a lodge event at which new members are inducted.
+Ordeal - a Lodge event at which new members are inducted.

-Lodge Executive Committee (also called LEC) - the committee comprising of all officers of the lodge, such as the Lodge Chief and Vice-Chiefs.
+Lodge Executive Committee (also called LEC) - the committee comprising of all officers of the Lodge, such as the Lodge Chief and Vice-Chiefs.

 Council of Chiefs (Also Known as CoC)